 Just five minutes’ walk away from Elizabeth Farm, you’ll find the Georgian style bungalow, Hambledon Cottage.
 Formerly part of the Macarthur Estate, it was built to accommodate the Macarthur family’s growing household and many guests.
 Hambledon Cottage is known to have hosted some eminent figures of early colony public life.
 It also served as the home for the family governess, Penelope Lucas.

 The story of Penelope Lucas, a governess starting a new life in a harsh colonial environment, is well worth delving into.
-Join a guided tour on Saturdays and Sundays.
-Don't forget to book ahead.
+Join a guided tour and don't forget to book ahead.

 Residents of Parramatta might often walk, cycle, or drive down the road named James Ruse Drive but may not know much about its namesake.